Environment variables

 GATEWAY_HTTPS_TRUST_STORE_PASSWORD | Password for the truststore defined above. |

-Upstream Connection
+Upstream connection

 Environment variable | Description | Default value |